PERFORMANCE

 body weight (ml/kg).
 Sounds more complex than it really

+is.
 In essence, the equipment measures

 the amount of oxygen intake over a period of time while